English liner notes

 Tia De Nora

 Since the beginning of the two young states – the Republic of Turkey and Israel, music has been a tool to protect, create, and unite the nation.
 The authorities of the new countries, following the ideas of Mustafa Kemal Ataturk in Turkey and Ben Gurion in Israel, invested much of their effort in producing new national music.
 Music was supposed to reveal the nation's spirit and shape its character.
 Neither Turkey nor Israel wanted to be perceived as a part of the Middle East or Asia, trying to diminish the role of their geographical locations.
 The urge to be disconnected from the Arab context (both countries for their own political and cultural reasons) was as strong as the dream to be seen exclusively as Western and modern nations.
-The vision of elites, intelligentsia, and bourgeois was about to become real – the stirring wheel was in their hands for decades, successfully shaping the nation according to the agreed concept.
+The vision of elites, intelligentsia, and bourgeois was about to become real – the steering wheel was in their hands for decades, successfully shaping the nation according to the agreed concept.
 In Israel, representatives of Ashkenazim (coming from Western and Central Europe) created the country's vision, with its Hebrew music, chanson style songs, military band music with Euro-American instrumentation, patriotic and mythological repertoire, based on the Western musical modes and styles.
-"Hebrewism" became "a dominant cultural package, invented during the formative years of Israeli society, which prioritizes the Hebrew language alongside images of the sabra [native-born Israeli], kibbutz life [and] rituals invoking heroic continuity with ancient past" (Motti Regev and Edwin Seroussi).
+"Hebrewism "became "a dominant cultural package, invented during the formative years of Israeli society, which prioritizes the Hebrew language alongside images of the sabra [native-born Israeli], kibbutz life [and] rituals invoking heroic continuity with ancient past" (Motti Regev and Edwin Seroussi).

 Searching for the right ingredients of the unique Israeli musical style, its engineers eagerly used the patterns from the music of Yemenite Jews.
 Their culture was to bring a biblical and antique component to the newly created music of the Israeli people.
 The new - modern and at the same time ancient Israeli sound was Western and European with a pale or bleached Middle-Eastern flavor.
 The music was supposed to represent the whole Israeli nation, with 50 % of the Jews with Oriental roots – called Mizrahim.

-The official music of Israel with its unique stars and divas (Yaffa Yarkoni, Shoshana Damari, Rika Zarai) was pumped with financial recourses.
+The official music of Israel with its unique stars and divas (Yaffa Yarkoni, Shoshana Damari, Rika Zarai) was pumped with financial resources.
 It was successfully growing with its facilities – record labels, music festivals, national TV, and radio broadcasting services - attracting foreign countries' attention.
-But there was no place for the soundscape of the poor neighborhoods inhabited by the Jews coming from Egypt, Iran, Turkey, Yemen, Morocco, Tunisia, or Greece in the mainstream Israeli music industry until the 70s.
+But there was no place for the soundscape of the poor neighborhoods inhabited by the Jews coming from Egypt, Iran, Turkey, Yemen, Morocco, Tunisia, or Greece in the mainstream Israeli music industry until the 70s

 "The absence of musiqa mizrahit from the public ear in Israel until the late 1970s was the artistic downgrading and stigmatization of almost anything overtly Arabic in Israeli culture.
 Especially in the public sphere, the presence of significant Arab components was beyond the scope of cultural producers in Israel.
 To the Western ear of dominant cultural producers in Israel, the sounds of musiqa mizrahit resembled those of Arab popular music; hence, this music was not a candidate for public presence.
 In other words, cultural power was the major determinant in the absence of musiqa mizrahit from radio broadcasting in Israel in its early years."